needle-mirror/com.unity.sentis/Documentation~/inspect-a-model.md

 ## Get layers and layer properties

-Use the [`layers`](xref:Unity.Sentis.Model.layers) property of the runtime model to get the neural network layers in the model, and the index, inputs, outputs or flags of each layer.
+Use the [`layers`](xref:Unity.Sentis.Model.layers) property of the runtime model to get the neural network layers in the model, and the index, inputs or outputs of each layer.

 ## Open a model as a graph